ruhan-dave/cyclists-counter/README.md

 For our project, the data preprocessing was mixed with the data exploration, because the dataset needed to be modified in order to be compatible with the task we want to perform.
 But now that the dataset has been prepared, and that we explored it a little bit more, we can take a look at the data preprocessing we will setup in order to use the data during training.

 The Tensorflow 2 Object Detection API allows to do data preprocessing and data augmentation in the training pipeline configuration.
-As stated in their [docs](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md#configuring-the-trainer), all this is done in the `train_config` part of the training configuration file.
-The training configuration file is explained in the section [Configure the training pipeline](#configure-the-training-pipeline) of this file.
+As stated in their [docs](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md#configuring-the-trainer), all the preprocessing of the input is done in the `train_config` part of the training configuration file.
+The training configuration file is explained in the section [Configure the training pipeline](#configure-the-training-pipeline) of this README.md.

 So here, the important part of the configuration file is `train_config` which parametrize:
 * Model parameter initialization
 * Input Preprocessing
 * SGD parameters

 Here we will focus on the `Input Preprocessing` part of the config file.
 All this preprocessing is included in the `data_augmentation_options` tag of the `train_config`.
 This data_augmentation_options can take several values that are listed [here](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto).
-And [This file](https://github.com/tensorflow/models/blob/master/research/object_detection/builders/preprocessor_builder_test.py) also explains how to write them into the config file.
+And [this file](https://github.com/tensorflow/models/blob/master/research/object_detection/builders/preprocessor_builder_test.py) also explains how to write them into the config file.

 ### Data Augmentation

 First, our images are very big (2048x1024).
 Thus, it is important to resize them in order to make it compatible with the input layer of the neural network we'll use.
 The model that we chose has an input layer of 640x640.
 And the first layer consists in an [image-resize layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Resizing).
-So we don't need to deal with the size of our images.
+So we don't need to deal with the size of our images, as these images will be automatically resized to the desired input size when feeded to the network.

 Now, let's focus on data augmentation.
 Data augmentation englobe techniques used to increase the amount of data, by adding to the dataset slightly modified copies of already existing data.
 Data augmentation helps to reduce overfitting by helping the network to generalize over different examples.
 This is closely related to oversampling.
 Here, we used 3 different methods to augment our data:
 * **random_scale_crop_and_pad_to_square**: Randomly scale, crop, and then pad the images to fixed square dimensions.
 The method sample a random_scale factor from a uniform distribution between scale_min and scale_max, and then resizes the image such that its maximum dimension is (output_size * random_scale).
 Then a square output_size crop is extracted from the resized image.
 Lastly, the cropped region is padded to the desired square output_size (640x640 here) by filling the empty values with zeros.